May invites sharing and extending ideas

 May offers a rich range of themes that naturally arise from children’s experiences:

-End of School Year: Reflecting on the academic year, discussing achievements, and looking forward to summer break.
+End of School Year: Reflect on the school year.
+Celebrate achievements, revisit favorite stories and projects, and look ahead to summer with curiosity and excitement.
 Grab some ideas here

 Ideas You Can Try (No Prep Needed)These are gentle invitations for moments of connection and learning:-Share what you notice in nature or the classroom each day